difference between insulator and conductor

 A conductor is a material that allows electricity to flow through it.
 Conductors are used in electrical wiring, power cables, and electronic devices.
 Metals such as copper and aluminum are the most common conductors.
 When a voltage is applied to a conductor, electric current flows through it.
 This is why electrical wires are made of metal, usually copper or aluminum.

-See also difference between alzheimer and dementia
+See also difference between compilation and interpretation

 Difference between Insulator and Conductor